 Okaruto no Koibito

 Mayumi Chiwaki is a somewhat by-numbers Japanese pop (but not specifically J-Pop) star, active in the '80s and '90s.
-I haven't heard 1985's Mellotron-containing Jewels EP, but the following year's Angel.....We Are Beautiful album freely mixes various styles, not least hard rock, electro-, mainstream and (of course) J-pop, all given an overly-glossy '80s production sheen, probably heard at its best on the glam rock-ish Angel Fate.
-Hajime Okano plays a startlingly large amount of Mellotron, years after its heyday, with long string notes on Little Susie, a flute melody on Yogoretainoni, an upfront strings solo section on Angel Blue, background strings on Angel Fate and Adorufu Wa Ōsama and several string melodies on Lotta Love.
+1985's Jewels EP kicks off with A-Girl, which sounds like the era's pop crossed with '70s glam rock, its other three tracks all sounding entirely different to each other.
+Hajime Okano on Mellotron, with a prominent string line on A-Girl and full-on flute and string parts on Marble Eyes.
+The following year's Angel.....We Are Beautiful freely mixes various styles, not least hard rock, electro-, mainstream and (of course) J-pop, all given an overly-glossy '80s production sheen, probably heard at its best on the glam rock-ish Angel Fate.
+Okano plays a startlingly large amount of Mellotron, years after its heyday, with long string notes on Little Susie, a flute melody on Yogoretainoni, an upfront strings solo section on Angel Blue, background strings on Angel Fate and Adorufu Wa Ōsama and several string melodies on Lotta Love.

 The following year's Attack Treatment is a shift towards Chiwaki's rock'n'roll side, possibly at its best on the punk-lite of Angel Dust and Pistol Song and propulsive closer Yūsei Shōjo Fiora.
 Okano on Mellotron again, albeit considerably less so than before, with queasy strings on Anata Nakunaru and Angel Dust, all choir sounds appearing to be generic samples.
 Dangerous is My Middle Name, from later the same year, is more hard rock than punk, highlights including Ha!
 Ha!
 Ha!, like an upgraded, Japanese version of '80s Robert Palmer and the stomping Divine Love.
 Okano's Mellotron turns up on four tracks, with upfront strings on Ha!
 Ha!
 Ha! and Mosukoshi Baby, distant ones on Save Me and wonky ones on Happy Birthday Ceremony.
 A quick caveat: it's quite possible I've missed Mellotron parts on all these releases; several of the ones I've noted are buried well down in the mix.